alexcastrodev/LFW211-node-certification/5_Key_Concepts/readme.md

 Functions have a bind method that can be used to create a reference of function setting a context

 Examples in functions.js

+# Prototypal Inheritance (Functional)

+There are many approaches and variations to creating a prototype chain in JavaScript but we will explore three common approaches:

+functional
+constructor functions
+class-syntax constructors

+The functional approach to creating prototype chains is to use Object.create

+Examples in: prototypal_inheritance_functional.js